iplanwebsites/semantic-bookmarks/README.markdown

 * Add options for each bookmarks (flag, delete, details)
 * Trigger Google-analytics pageviews on key events (add url, visit a link, etc).
 * Show options of a bookmarks on rollover (remove, details, etc)
+* Improve the regEx for Urls (more permissive...)
+* Fine-tune the file upload (show progress, possibly improbe the upload.js script)
+* Detect user-agent (browser + deveice), and set classes on the body accordingly (so we can toggle specific settings)
+* Settings: Toggle different instructions for different browsers using the Select input.